 Sodium hydroxide is a builder that can also be found in detergents and degreasers.
-We use it to make a product formula clean better by affecting the molecules in the formula so they work together better.
+We use it to make a product formula clean better by affecting the molecules in the formula so that they work together better.
 Sodium hydroxide can also be a pH adjuster that alters the pH of a product to improve stability.
 Every formula has an optimum pH to make it work best.
 For example, a formula that’s more acidic works better for soap scum removal.
 Its opposite, a formula that’s more alkaline, might be more effective at removing grease or greasy soils.
 We use pH adjusters to make sure we achieve the best pH for a particular job.
-Also, the pH of a formula can affect how long it lasts within a container – for example limiting its tendency to corrode a can, container or dispenser.
-In high concentrations (such as in drain cleaners), sodium hydroxide can also be used as a caustic that helps dissolve organic matter like drain clogs.
+Also, the pH of a formula can affect how long it lasts within a container – for example limiting its tendency to corrode a can, container, or dispenser.
+In high concentrations (such as in drain cleaners), sodium hydroxide can also be used as a caustic that helps dissolve organic matter, like drain clogs.